German battleship Tirpitz: Operations Planet, Brawn, Tiger Claw, Mascot and Goodwood

 A series of carrier strikes was planned over the next three months, but bad weather forced their cancellation.
 A repeat of Operation Tungsten, codenamed Operation Planet, was scheduled for 24 April.
 Operation Brawn, which was to have been carried out by 27 bombers and 36 fighters from Victorious and Furious, was to have taken place on 15 May, and Operation Tiger Claw was intended for 28 May.
-Victorious and Furious were joined by Indefatigable for Operation Mascot, which was to have been carried out on 17 July by 62 bombers and 30 fighters.
+Formidable and Furious were joined by Indefatigable for Operation Mascot, which was carried out in bad weather on 17 July by 62 bombers and 30 fighters.
 In late August the weather improved, allowing the Goodwood series of attacks.
 Operations Goodwood I and II were launched on 22 August; a carrier force consisting of the fleet carriers Furious, Indefatigable and Formidable and the escort carriers Nabob and Trumpeter launched a total of 38 bombers and 43 escort fighters between the two raids.